unik-name/help-unikname/docs/5-support/glossary.md

 ## Official Unikname Projects

-### Unikname Core
+### UNS Core

-The reference implementation for <unikname/> nodes, a forked implementation of ARK Core blockchain.
+The reference implementation for <brand name="uns"/> nodes, a forked implementation of ARK Core blockchain.

-### Unikname Explorer
+### UNS Explorer

-A frontend used to query the <unikname/> blockchain.
+A frontend used to query the <brand name="uns"/> blockchain.
 Explorers use a Relay Node to perform queries and offer a user-friendly interface.

 ### Unikname Desktop Wallet